Board Nomination

 The CPA Alberta Board consists of 12 members—nine CPAs and three public representatives.
 CPA Alberta recognizes the benefits diverse perspectives, experiences, and talents can bring to the board, and strives for a board that is reflective of the diversity of our membership.

-Being a member of the board requires a time commitment of 10–15 days per year, depending on the specific responsibilities assigned to the board member.
 The board usually meets four times per year.
 Meetings may be held virtually or in-person.
 In-person meetings are regularly held at CPA Alberta offices in Edmonton and Calgary, and may be held throughout the province.
 Board members are also expected to attend key CPA Alberta events, including Convocations and activities during Elevate week, the annual celebration of the profession.
 Board members are elected for a three-year term (maximum two terms).

+This year, there are two vacant positions to be filled, with two incumbents eligible to run for re-election.
 Ideal candidates for CPA Alberta board positions are engaged Alberta CPAs who bring a broad range of relevant experience and possess a demonstrated ability to make a significant contribution at the board level and the capacity to fully contribute.
 CPA Alberta is committed to building a profession where the voices and experiences of all Alberta CPAs are reflected in the governance of the profession.
 As such, we encourage applications for board positions from all Alberta CPAs who are members in good standing.

 This is a chance to contribute your time and expertise to advance your profession!